Nagasaki45/MPC-reading-notes/week8/notes.md

 2. **Post-skip reversal**- listeners expect a large interval to be followed by a change in pitch direction.

 There are major differences between the statistical properties of music and listeners expectations.
 We do systematic errors in expecting regression to the mean, descending step tendency and melodic arches.
 The question arises: "Why are listeners so imperfect in their musical expectations?".

+### Chapter 9 - Tonality (restricted to the qualia of scale degrees)

+- Shared descriptions of scale degrees for musicians and non musicians.
+- Statistical learning can explain most of the qualias.
+First order probabilities explain "stability", 2nd order can explain "raise" and "fall" tenancy.
+There are several more examples.
+- Two similar profiles: statistical occurrences of scale degrees and the profiles of Krumhansl & Kesler (1982).
+Are aren't they exactly the same?
+For example, according to Krumhansl & Kesler the tonic is more stable than the 5th, but it less statistical probable in the repertoire.
+Possible answer: the Krumhansl & Kesler profiles are for closing phrases.
+- "Listeners are sensitive to the scale-degree distribution at points of interruption or closure".
+"Phrase endings exhibit scale-degree patterns that have a comparatively high probability of occurrence".
+"Cadences are both melodically and harmonically more predictable than other segments of the music".
+The first event after a cadence is usually unpredicted (after a series of more predicted moves).
+- First order Markov chain can explain both feeling of tendency and of closure.
+"The qualia of pleasure appears to be a direct consequence of learned high probability events".
+Therefore, tendency and closure are part of the tension response, whereas pleasure is part of the prediction response.
+- Few cross-cultural studies support the idea that tone qualia can be found in any musical culture, as it the result of statistical learning.

+### Chapter 10 - Expectations in time

+- Periodic events are the most easily anticipated.
+What are the required characteristics of a period to be expected?
+Most researchers explore beat tracking and found the optimum around 80-100 BPM.
+- "Listeners attention is most acute at strong metric positions".
+- Zero order influences:
+    - Relationship between expectancy to metre hierarchies.
+    - **Hypermetre**- when multiple bars are observed and hierarchies emerged accross the bars.
+- High order dependencies between events in time are presented in language, where there are strong dependencies between close characters but less when the characters are far apart.
+Similar phenomena, but more complex, exists in music (_but it relate to pitch, why is it here?_).

 # Melodic expectation